Following what happens in the European Parliament

 Séance en direct

-During the Plenary Session, it will be vital for the timing of interviews, etc. that you have an idea when MEPs are speaking and on what issue.
-The Press Officers will provide you with valuable assistance in this regard, but it is also possible for you to acquire up-to-the-minute information through the EP website.
+During the Plenary Session, it will be vital for the timing of interviews, etc. to know when MEPs are speaking and on what issue.
+The Press Officers can provide valuable assistance in this regard, but it is also possible to acquire up-to-the-minute information through the EP website.

 Verbatim Reports of Proceedings (the full text of plenary debates in the original languages) and the Minutes of the Plenary Session, containing resolutions adopted in plenary, are normally available in most of the official languages of the EU and can be accessed on the Europarl website (www.europarl.europa.eu), outside the press rooms or from DG Information's documentation service in Brussels and Strasbourg.